 No. Your pension can be transferred to a secure jurisdiction such as NZ or Malta where it will be out of the UK tax system and your pension will grow tax free.
-A QROPS in Malta only has Maltese taxes on income.
+A QROPS in Malta or NZ only has Swedish taxes on income.
 They avoid the UK death tax.

 What Happens to My QROPS if I Retire Outside of Sweden?

 You continue to get QROPS benefits as long as you remain outside the UK.
 As long as you are outside the UK, your QROPS will grow free of UK tax.
 If you ever return to live permanently in the UK, your pension can either be transferred to a UK Self Invested Pension Plan (SIPP) rules or it will continue, but be taxed in the UK.
-However, a QROPS will also get time apportionment relief which will reduce the tax burden upon death even if you return to the UK.
+However, a QROPS will also get time apportionment relief which could reduce the tax burden upon death even if you return to the UK.

 For enquiries, please send email to firstname.lastname@example.org

 QROPS Sweden article written by QROPS Specialists.QROPS Sweden for British Expats in Sweden to Avoid Taxes on Their UK Pensions by Richard Malpass